DoronAvitan93/Coupon-System/README.md

 # Coupon-System
-Built with Java spring and ReactJS + Typescript
+Coupon system built with Java Spring + TypeScript & React Loved the backend & frontend sides

-Using SQL clearDB(from heroku) for Databse, Using firebase and heroku to deploy.
+Using clearDB (from heroku) for DataBase, Using firebase and heroku to deploy.

 -----------